Need A Convenient Way To Seek Help? Call An Anxiety Hotline

 2. Crisis Support Services

-3. National Alliance On Mental Illness (NAMI) HelpLine
+3. National Alliance on Mental Illness (NAMI) HelpLine

-During any difficult time, the NAMI HelpLine is available to support callers Monday through Friday, 10 am through 10 pm ET, via phone call, text, email, or live chat.
+During any difficult time, the NAMI HelpLine is available to support callers Monday through Friday, 10 AM through 10 AM ET, via phone call, text, email, or live chat.

-4. Teen Line
+5. Teen Line

-Teens can call this helpline for a variety of concerns and questions about anxiety, depression, loneliness, relationships, and other common hurdles in the teenage years.
+If you have a teenage child, they can call this helpline for a variety of concerns and questions about anxiety, depression, loneliness, relationships, and other common hurdles of the teenage years.

 1. Convenience

-2. Accessibility
+2. Reachability

-3. Unbiased Advice
+3. Unbiased advice

-4. Treatment Information
+4. Treatment information

 If anxiety is keeping you from engaging in and enjoying daily activities, it may be time to seek help.

 You might feel like you’re “used to” the discomforts of anxiety and can handle these daily inconveniences, especially if you’ve lived with anxiety for a long time.
-But regardless of how long you’ve experienced anxiety, the decision to finally seek help can be transformative, and there’s no shame in asking for support.
+But regardless of how long you’ve experienced anxiety, the decision to seek help can be transformative, and there’s no shame in asking for support.

 • A noticeable change in the severity of their symptoms